enspiral/handbook/comms_guidelines.md

 * Public [Facebook page](https://www.facebook.com/Enspiral) - Updates, news, and links relavent to Enspiral followers.
 This is a one-to-many channel.
 To get something posted here, contact news@enspiral.com.

-* Private [Facebook group](https://www.facebook.com/groups/enspiral) - A space to share links, updates, ideas, and discussion.
+* Private [Facebook group](https://www.facebook.com/groups/enspiral) - A space for Enspiral contributors to share links, updates, ideas, and discussion.
 This is a many-to-many channel, where everyone can post and reply.

 **[Blog - Enspiral Tales](http://blog.enspiral.com)**